Skip to content Skip to Chat

 Computer Forensics Jobs

 Computer forensics, also called digital forensics, is a fast-growing field.
 As technology becomes a more integral part of our everyday lives, the need for skilled computer forensics professionals grows proportionally.
-The U.S. Bureau of Labor Statistics estimates that the employment of information security analysts, including computer forensics professionals, will grow by 32% between 2022 and 2032, which is much faster than the average job growth rate.
+The U.S. Bureau of Labor Statistics (BLS) estimates that the employment of information security analysts, including computer forensics professionals, will grow by 33% between 2023 and 2033, which is much faster than the average job growth rate.

 Computer forensics professionals often specialize in specific subsets of the field.
 There are many job titles associated with cyber forensic work, including:

-• Digital forensic investigator.
-Digital forensic investigators are digital detectives who gather evidence from devices and systems, present expert testimony in court, and actively fight against cybercrime.
+Digital forensics investigatorsare digital detectives who gather evidence from devices and systems, present expert testimony in court, and actively fight against cybercrime.

-• Network security engineer.
 Network security engineers design and manage network security systems.
-They test networks to identify vulnerabilities and continuously optimize defensive protocols to reduce the risk of a successful cyberattack.
+They test networks to find vulnerabilities and continuously optimize defensive protocols to reduce the risk of a successful cyberattack.

 Next Steps

-If you have solid technical and analytical skills, enjoy solving complex problems, and are passionate about emerging technologies, then a career in computer forensics may be right for you.
-An online degree from WGU can help you acquire the skills and knowledge needed to build a thriving career.
-Our IT degree programs are designed with input from leading industry professionals, so you know you’re learning the relevant career skills you need to succeed.
-At WGU, we charge a flat-rate tuition fee per six-month term, and students can progress through courses as soon as they demonstrate mastery of the material.
+If you have an interest in solving complex problems and are passionate about emerging technologies, then a career in computer forensics may be right for you.
+An IT degree from WGU can help you acquire the skills and knowledge needed to build a thriving career.
+Our online degree programs are designed with input from leading industry professionals, so you know you’re learning the relevant career skills you need to succeed.
+At WGU, we charge a flat-rate tuition fee per six-month term, and students can progress to their next course as soon as they demonstrate mastery of the material.
 Apply today!

 Recommended Articles